Could this Deficiency be Driving your PCOS Symptoms?

 How to get enough vitamin D

-Unlike other nutrients, vitamin D is hard to obtain through diet alone, therefore we need to focus on sun exposure and supplementation to meet our needs.
+Unlike other nutrients, vitamin D is hard to obtain through diet alone, therefore we need to focus on sun exposure (+ in some cases, supplementation) to meet our needs.

-Foods that do contain small amounts of vitamin D include oily fish, liver, dairy, eggs and fortified products such as non dairy milk.
+Foods that do contain small amounts of vitamin D include oily fish, liver, dairy + eggs

 Vitamin D is a fat soluble nutrient, therefore we need to ensure we are eating adequate amounts of healthy fat in our diet every day, otherwise we are at risk of deficiency.

 Despite what we have been told, exposing as much of our skin as possible, to the mid-day sun, for 15-30 minutes each day, is the best way to get vitamin D. Without SPF.

 The key here is NOT TO BURN.
 If you have red hair and pale skin, obviously listen to your body and don't over do it, just start with 15 minutes.
 The darker your skin, the more exposure you actually need to create vitamin D and this is the reason why certain ethnic groups are at risk of deficiency.